 DPI has a transparent and comprehensive process for reviewing and revising academic standards.
 The process begins with a notice of intent to review an academic area with a public comment period.
 The State Superintendent's Academic Standards Review Council examines those comments and may recommend revision or development of standards in that academic area.
 The state superintendent authorizes whether or not to pursue a revision or development process.
 Following this, a state writing committee is formed to work on those standards for all grade levels.
-That draft is then made available for open review to get feedback from the public, key stakeholders, educators, and the legislature with further review by the State Superintendent's Academic Standards.
+That draft is then made available for open review to get feedback from the public, key stakeholders, educators, and the legislature with further review by the State Superintendent's Academic Standards Review Council.
+The state superintendent then determines adoption of the standards.